vikas2001mishra/Python-Collection-Data-Types/README.md

 # Reverse Method:
-         Just reverse the list, no sorting
+         •Just reverse the list, no sorting